Who’s heard the media saying “detox programs are a scam”?

 Even reputed medical websites say that detoxing is a waste of time?

 The popular practice of Detox or inner body cleansing is an ancient practice reported to trigger healing in the body and is practiced all over the world within many different disciplines of natural and traditional medicine and religions.
 It is still very popular today at retreat centers and through natural health practitioners and health product suppliers.
-In-fact Detox and Weight Loss is now the biggest selling category in the supplement industry.
+In-fact Detox and Weight Loss is now the biggest selling category in the health supplement industry.

-Is this a detox scam?
+Is this two-thousand-year-old plus practice a scam?